pahjbo/vodsl/Readme.md

 The content of the various subdirectories is as follows;

- 1. net.ivoa.vodml - an eclipse project for the XText grammar for the DSL
+ 1. net.ivoa.vodsl - an eclipse project for the XText grammar for the DSL
- 2. net.ivoa.vodml.sdk - eclipse feature defintion the VODSL editor
+ 2. net.ivoa.vodsl.sdk - eclipse feature defintion the VODSL editor
- 3. net.ivoa.vodml.tests - tests for the VODSL
+ 3. net.ivoa.vodsl.tests - tests for the VODSL
- 4. net.ivoa.vodml.ui - eclipse custom editor for the VODSL
+ 4. net.ivoa.vodsl.ui - eclipse custom editor for the VODSL
  5. vodsl.standalone - a stand-alone validating parser that will convert VODSL files to VO-DML
  6. eclipse.target - a directory that defines the target eclipse installation
  7. eclipse.repository - the installable VODSL editor feature update site will be created in this directory.